MickL/socket.io-nats-adapter/README.md

 import { connect } from 'nats';
 import { createNatsAdapter } from 'socket.io-nats-adapter';

 const io     = new Server(3000);
-const connection = await connect('localhost');
+const client = await connect('localhost');
 io.adapter(createNatsAdapter(connect));
 ```

 ## Contribution

+This is a community driven project.
 If you have any issues or feature requests please create a pull request.
-I will not have time to maintain this project.

 ## License